| Spec | Synology DS225+ | QNAP TS-264 | Synology DS425+ | QNAP TS-464 |

 Cons

-- Less processing power than QNAP at the same price — slower for heavy transcoding
+- Less processing power than QNAP — slower for heavy 4K transcoding workloads

 - Only 2GB RAM out of the box (6GB max) — limits concurrent app performance